 CHARACTERISTICS OF BACTERIOPHAGES

-Bacteriophages are about 100 times smaller than bacteria.
-While they come in different sizes and shapes bacteriophages mostly share the same basic characteristics.
+Phages are about 100 times smaller than bacteria and while they come in different sizes and shapes, many phages share the same basic characteristics.

-A phage’s head structure consists of one or more proteins, which protectively contain its core genetic material.
-Most phages also have a tail attached to their heads, which delivers the genetic material once the phage has either attached itself to or entered the bacterial host cell.
-Fibers, also known as legs, radiate outward from the tail to aid in binding to the surface of the target bacteria.
+A phage’s head structure consists of one or more proteins that protectively contain its core genetic material.
+Many phages also have a tail attached to their heads, which delivers the genetic material once the phage has attached itself to the bacterial host cell.
+Tail fibers radiate outward from the body to aid in binding to the surface of the target bacteria.

-Bacteriophages were commonly used prior to the advent of antibiotics in 1940.
-However, antibiotic discovery led directly to the decline in phage use.
-Phages are a commonly used treatment in Eastern Europe, however, they have been under-utilized in other locations, thereby allowing bacteria to develop antibiotic-resistant defense mechanisms.
+Phages were commonly used as antibacterial therapeutics prior to the advent of antibiotics in 1940.
+However, antibiotic discovery led to a decline in phage use and research.
+Phages remain a commonly used antibacterial treatment in Eastern Europe and have been shown to be efficacious, although only anecdotally.